Distributed Normal Map-based Stochastic Proximal Gradient Methods over Networks: Convergence Analysis

 \subsection{A Multi-step Analysis}

 Lemma \ref{lem:stationarity} underscores the goal of our analysis: bounding $\normi{\Fnor{\bar{z}_k}}^2$ and $\Ln^2\normi{\Pi\z_k}^2/n$ simultaneously.
-However, analyzing the recursions of these terms between the $(k+1)$-th and the $k$-th iteration can be problematic that results in large accumulated errors.\footnote{This is part of the reasons that previous works require large mini-batches \cite{ghadimi2016mini} or variance reduction \cite{idrees2024analysis} to achieve convergence.} To address this issue, we consider the recursions between iterates $\crki{(x_{i,k_1},z_{i,k_1})}_{i=1}^n$ and $\crki{(x_{i,k_2},z_{i,k_2})}_{i=1}^n$ for integers $k_1$ and $k_2$ satisfying $0\leq k_1<k_2:= k_1 + m$ ($m\geq 1$).
-The intuition is, by choosing a sufficiently large $m$, the errors can be better controlled.
-Notably, the choice of $m\geq1$ is solely for the analysis purpose.
-The algorithms do not require any inner loop.
+However, analyzing the recursions of these terms between the $(k+1)$-th and the $k$-th iteration can be problematic, resulting in large accumulated errors.\footnote{This is part of the reasons that previous works require large mini-batches \cite{ghadimi2016mini} or variance reduction \cite{idrees2024analysis} to achieve convergence.} To address this issue, we analyze the recursions between iterates $\crki{(x_{i,k_1},z_{i,k_1})}_{i=1}^n$ and $\crki{(x_{i,k_2},z_{i,k_2})}_{i=1}^n$ for integers $k_1$ and $k_2$ satisfying $0\leq k_1<k_2:= k_1 + m$ ($m\geq 1$).
+The intuition is, by choosing a sufficiently large $m$, the errors can be better controlled. { In particular, setting $m=1$ recovers the one-step analysis, and the choice of $m$ affects only the intermediate bounds on the stepsize and does not worsen the final stepsize in Theorem~\ref{thm:abc}.}